Survival of weak-field seekers inside a TOP trap: Introduction

-Magnetic trapping is a commonly used technique \cite{zero, one, two, three, four, five} to confine atoms within a small region of space in order to study their precise quantum mechanical behaviour in the laboratory.
-Wide range of experimental studies on ultracold atoms exploit such technique and remarkable experimental success have been achieved in this direction in recent times.
-For further improvements in magnetic trapping to overcome its drawbacks, various addition in the technical and theoretical sides have also been introduced.
-One of the improved traps which is the central interest of this article is the Time Orbiting Potential (TOP) trap \cite{one, three, five, six}.
-It was successfully exploited to confine bosons at an ultracold temperature to achieve one of the noble states of matter, Bose-Einstein condensate (BEC) \cite{zero, seven, eight, nine}. \\ A TOP trap is a modified version of quadrupole magnetic field trap (QMFT), where an additional rotating magnetic field is added along with the original magnetic field of QMFT.
-In QMFT, the atoms which are weak field seekers \cite{nine} are attracted towards the minima of the magnetic field.
-On the other hand, the strong field seekers fly off the trap \cite{nine}.
-Furthermore, the minimum in QMFT has a zero magnetic field, which makes the separation between the Zeeman levels of the atom negligibly small (practically zero).
-Hence, weak field seekers in the vicinity of the minima flip to strong field seeker states and leave the trap \cite{one}.
-To prevent this from happening, a rotating magnetic field is added to QMFT and this new trap is called TOP trap. \\ The rotating field component of the TOP trap forces the minimum of the magnetic field to rotate in a circle of radius $R_0=\frac{B_0}{A_0}$ \cite{four, han}, where, $B_0$ is the magnitude of the rotating field and $A_0$ designates the static magnetic field configuration of QMFT.
-Until now, in the analysis of TOP trap, a time averaged description has been adopted, which makes the minimum of the field configuration a non-zero time independent quantity.
-Therefore, by avoiding the possible flipping between weak and strong field seeker state, TOP trap can be utilized successfully to trap atoms in the laboratory.
-The concept of time averaged field is physically allowed when the rotation frequency $\omega$ of $B_0$ is large enough.
-In principle, to validate the analysis at arbitrarily small time scale, one must introduce a rotating field with a frequency $\omega$, which is infinitely large.\\ Besides this, TOP trap involves other important scales like Larmor frequency $\omega_0$ of the atom, which is proportional to the magnetic field strength of the trap.
+Besides this, TOP trap involves other important scales like Larmor frequency $\omega_0$ of the atom, which is proportional to the magnetic field strength of the trap.
 To avoid the possibility of spin flipping transition, the adiabatic condition $\omega << \omega_0$ \cite{three, five, eight} has to be maintained.
 Therefore, for a successful trapping of neutral atom, the rotation frequency $\omega$ cannot be made arbitrarily large.
 One can always introduce very high intensity magnetic field, such that $\omega_0$ itself becomes very large and hence, time averaged description becomes possible to describe the system even in a very small time-scale.
-However, in a weak magnetic environment, the concept of time-averaging field is completely impossible in the light of the analysis presented below.\\ Until now, we have not mentioned about the oscillation of atom inside the trap but this oscillation frequency is also a crucial scale for the trap under consideration.
-To be precise, for a successful TOP trapping the following condition has to be obeyed \cite{six, ten, eleven, sherlock, igor},
+However, in a weak magnetic environment, the concept of time-averaging field is completely impossible in the light of the analysis presented above.\\ Until now, we have not mentioned anything about the oscillation of an atom inside the trap but that oscillation frequency is also a crucial scale for the trap under consideration.
+To be precise, for a successful TOP trapping, the following condition has to be obeyed \cite{six, ten, eleven, sherlock, igor}: